An Airline Crew Says They Saw North Korea’s Latest Missile Fall From the Sky

-Crew members aboard a 15-hour flight were startled last week when they saw what is believed to be the re-entry of a North Korean missile into earth’s atmosphere.

-The crew witnessed the missile fall out of the sky as the Cathay Pacific flight— from San Francisco to Hong Kong— flew over Japan.
-The company said they witnessed “a sighting of what is suspected to be the re-entry of the recent DPRK [North Korea] test missile,” the Guardian reports.
+7 The company said they witnessed “a sighting of what is suspected to be the re-entry of the recent DPRK [North Korea] test missile,” the Guardian reports.

 Flight trackers place the plane close to Japan around the time of North Korea’s Hwasong-15 missile test on Nov.
 29. The missile, which Pyongyang claims to be its “most powerful,” crashed into the Sea of Japan.